LSSTDESC/DC2-Public-Release/docs/01_download_data_files.md

 To get started click Login to authenticate into Globus using your organizational login or existing GlobusID.
 If needed, create a GlobusID using the "Sign Up" link.

-Once authentiated with Globus, users may transfer either whole directories or individual files.
+Once authenticated with Globus, users may transfer either whole directories or individual files.